shiba24/birdsong-generation-project/README.md

 ### What is songbird?

-_Songbird_ is one of the best model animals for the neuroscientific studies of human language, vocalization, and auditory prcessing.
-Many laboratories around the world including molecular biology, physiology, acoustics, and ethology, are using songbird to solve the question: _why only humans have language?_ and _what is the neural mechanism of language?_.
+**Songbird** is one of the best model animals for the neuroscientific studies of human language, vocalization, and auditory processing.
+Many laboratories around the world including molecular biology, physiology, acoustics, and ethology, are using songbird to solve the questions: ***why only humans have language?*** and ***what is the neural mechanism of language?***.

 ### Song structure

-***Bird song*** is considered to have syntax like human language.
+Bird **song** is considered to have **syntax** like human language.
 Below is typical song structure of songbirds.
 We can see a bout of several song elements (called _syllable_ or _note_).

 You can listen to an example of java sparrow's (文鳥) song [here](https://soundcloud.com/shintaro-shiba/javasong).
 This is visualized image, or spectrogram, of zebra finch's (錦華鳥) song.
 Alphabets on the spectrogram represent type of _note_.
 Both of java sparrow and zebra finch are songbirds.